 However, if this error message or high battery usage is followed by an increased amount of ads, redirects to suspicious websites or strange security pop-ups, your smartphone or tablet is most likely to be infected with Android malware.
 In this case, you should scan the system with the mobile anti-malware to perform automatic Package Helper virus removal.

 The process often uses a lot of Android phone resources and drains the battery, which might prevent users from using the smartphone normally.

 The application appears after incorrect app installation or updates

 As we have already mentioned, the Package Access Helper shows up as soon as some problems with an update, upgrade or install processes occur.
 Users report that they noticed diminished battery life and spotted this app after upgrading to Android Lolipop.
 Others tell that the issue emerged after upgrading other apps.

 However, a mobile security team from virusi.hr note that in some cases the legit name of the Android process might be used by cybercriminals.
 Malicious apps can be downloaded even from the legit Google Play store too.
 However, in most cases, mobile malware sneaks into the system after installing applications from third-party stores.

 Therefore, Android users are reminded to avoid unauthorized app stores and always check the information about developers and read user reviews even though you are downloading apps from Google Play Store.

 Remove Package Helper virus from your Android device

-It’s impossible to remove Package Access Helper itself.
+It’s impossible to remove the intruder.
 You cannot delete or uninstall it as an ordinary Android app.
 It’s a part of the system package.
 Therefore, in order to fix the problem and save your battery from damage, you have to try one of these methods: